pirica/adult-pay-sites/README.md

 8. Choose the zip file inside and install it.
 The zip file will be downloaded and installed.
 7. Filesmonter.repository is now ready in your kodi system (follow the previous instruccions to install Filesmonster addon)
 8. You can delete the source that you have added because it will not be necesary any more, because repo and addon will be updated automatically.
+9.

+## Using the Addon
+- You can change the language of the interface under  "settings > language"
+- You need a premium acount in www.filesmonster.com to wach and download the videos, without this acount you only can browse betwen the full video catallogue from filesmonster.com, but not play them.
+- You can watch movies online, download and "add to your filesmonster favorite list", just hold "menu" over a video and choose the apropiate option from the context menu.
+- All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
+Read the [Legal rules"](http://filesmonster.com/rules/) from filemonster.com for more information.
+- This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com

 ## Contribute to Addon source code and add new language support.
 - Under the "source code" folder you can find all the files that build this addon.